rmflight/reviews.McDermottMDR/README.md

 **length** of the regular expression.
 This does not appear to be the case here, given the variety of reg-ex's noted for Zinc fingers and MDRs.
 As far as I can tell, this is likely due to the way that individual trees can be recombined, but it is not clear from the text how different length reg-exes result.
+Clarification of how different length regexes result would be useful.

 #### Describing REGEXE's